Raúl Alfonsín: Presidential campaign

 During the campaign, both parties made similar proposals to reduce authoritarianism and the political influence of the military, and to maintain the Argentine claim in the Falkland Islands sovereignty dispute.
 Alfonsín denounced a pact between the military and the Peronist unions that sought an amnesty for the military.
 He maintained that the armed forces should be subject to the civilian government and that unions should be regulated.
 He also proposed an investigation into the actions of the military during the Dirty War.
 He closed his campaign by reading the preamble of the constitution of Argentina.
 The last rally was at the Plaza de la República, and was attended by 400,000 people.
+Opinion polls placed the UCR behind the PJ, but also placed Alfonsín as the most popular politician at the time.

 The elections were held on 30 October.
 The Alfonsín–Martínez ticket won with 51.7% of the vote, followed by Luder–Bittel with 40.1%.
-It was the first time since the rise of Perón that the Peronist party was defeated in elections without electoral fraud or proscription.
+It was the first time since the rise of Juan Domingo Perón that the Peronist party was defeated in elections without electoral fraud or proscription.
 The UCR won 128 seats in the Assembly, forming a majority; and 18 seats in the Senate, constituting a minority.
 18 provinces elected radical governors and 17 elected governors from either the Justicialist or local parties.
-Alfonsín took office on 10 December, and gave a speech from the Buenos Aires Cabildo.
+Alfonsín took office on 10 December and gave a speech from the Buenos Aires Cabildo.